GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 ### Date Separators

 The SDK groups each message from the same day and shows the day which these messages belong to, since by default each message only has the time it was sent, not the day.
-The StreamChat SDK provides two options out-of-the-box on how to render the grouped messages date separator that can be configured in the `Components` config:
+The StreamChat SDK provides two options out-of-the-box on how to render the grouped messages date separator that can be configured in the `Components` configuration:

 ```swift
 Components.default.messageListDateOverlayEnabled